nigradwohl/risk_booster/README.md

 * handle the unhandled numbers
 * life-expectancy: in wiki; at least social engineering
 * Feedback button
 * instructions on which risk information we can handle (not years -- longer living etc.)
-* Handle the non-identified numbers (headings)

-* Improve global feedback by restructuring it and making it perceptually easier
+* Improve global feedback
     + also add links to wiki
 * Increase the number of test-texts that are successfully handled
     + also handle number words
     + detect absolute risk reductions (e.g., smaller percentages, percentage points): distinguish from unidentified percentages (and mention if they are likely relative)
 * Identify whether numbers seem to have a reference
-* Adapt the highlighting color to potentially critical numbers (e.g., relative risk reductions)
 * Handle margins for tooltips

 ### Nice to have